lcrippa/edipy2-docs/doc/funcs/2_bath.rst

    :return: a number which is the dimension of the bath array for each impurity.
    :rtype: int

-.. function:: set_hreplica(hvec,lambdavec)

-   This function is specific to :code:`BATH_TYPE=REPLICA`.
-It sets the basis of matrices and scalar parameters that, upon linear combination, make up the bath replica.

-   :type hvec: np.array(dtype=complex)
-   :param hvec: array of bath matrices.
-They decompose the nonzero part of the replica in a set.
-Each element of the set correspond to a variational parameter.
-That way the bath replica matrix is updated while preserving symmetries of the user's choosing.
-The array can have the following shapes:

-    * :code:`[(Nnambu)*ed.Nspin*ed.Norb, (Nnambu)*ed.Nspin*ed.Norb, Nsym]`: 3-dimensional, where Nnambu refers to the superconducting case and Nsym is the number of matrices that make up the linear combination
-    * :code:`[(Nnambu)*ed.Nspin*, (Nnambu)*ed.Nspin, ed.Norb, ed.Norb, Nsym]`:5-dimensional, where Nnambu refers to the superconducting case and Nsym is the number of matrices that make up the linear combination

-   :type lambdavec: np.array(dtype=float)
-   :param iorb: the array of coefficients of the linear combination.
-This, along with the hybridizations V, are the fitting parameters of the bath.
-The array has the following shape
-    * :code:`[ed.Nbath, Nsym]`: for single-impurity DMFT, 2-dimensional, where Nsym is the number of matrices that make up the linear combination
-    * :code:`[Nlat, ed.Nbath, Nsym]`: for real-space DMFT, 3-dimensional, where Nlat is the number of inequivalent impurity sites and Nsym is the number of matrices that make up the linear combination

-   :raise ValueError: if the shapes of the arrays are inconsistent

-   :return: Nothing
-   :rtype: None

 .. function:: orb_equality_bath(bath, indx, save=True)